 Summer is the season of outdoor family fun, but all that fun comes with tons of hazards for your children.
 From broken bones to bug bites, kids of all ages are at risk for summertime injuries.

-In the June 2015 issue of Metro Parent, Children’s Hospital of Michigan shares why kids tend to end up in the emergency room during the summer months – (and the sponsored piece sheds light on how to avoid these common injuries and situations.)
+In fact, Children’s Hospital of Michigan explains that kids tend to end up in the emergency room during the summer months more than any other time of the year.

-What can parents do to help their little ones if they get hurt this summer?
-Dr. Sanford J. Vieder, the medical director at Lakes Urgent Care in West Bloomfield, offers tips on how to handle eight common summertime injuries.
+So, what can parents do to help their little ones if they get hurt this summer?
+Dr. Sanford J. Vieder, the medical director at Lakes Urgent Care in West Bloomfield, offers basic first aid tips to help you handle eight common summertime injuries.

 When it comes to sunburns or a burn from a campfire, Vieder says it’s important to remember this: Don’t put butter or any ointment onto a burn.